All Episodes

 You can't see them.

-He did that wherever else.
+He did that wherever else he works.

 But I could probably find the bite, and we could listen to the sound of silence.

-Uh, as Crystal says name her qualifications.
+As Crystal says, name her qualifications.

-He could probably do that.
+You could probably do that.

-But there's see their reason for thinking Hillary should be president has nothing to do with qualifications.
+But there's, see, their reason for thinking Hillary should be president has nothing to do with qualifications.

 It has to do with they think she can't lose, number one.

-Uh B, she's owed it.
+B, she's owed it.

 C, they took it away from her in 08 when it was literally promised to her.